Loaded Baked Potato Soup with Crispy-Fried Potato Skins | Made by Meaghan Moineau

 Variations & Substitutions

-• Add corn or jalapeños for additional flavor and texture.
+• Vegetable Variety: Add bell peppers, snow peas, or broccoli for additional flavor and nutrients.

 Storage